jjenkov/pde-pdl-specification/pdl-specification.md

 Comments cannot have null values.

+### Binary
+A PDL binary token represents binary data encoded using a textual representation.
+PDL supports 3 different textual representations for binary data:

+1) Hexadecimal encoding
+2) Base64 encoding
+3) UTF-8 encoding

+Each of these are represented using a different token type character.
+Here are some example PDL binary field
+tokens:

+    :45A6 34E3;

+    |VGhpcyBpcyBiYXNlNjQgZW5jb2RlZA==;

+    ^This is binary data in UTF-8 encoding;

+The : character is the token type character for binary data encoded using hexadecimal encoding (white spaces allowed between digits).

+The | character is the token type character for binary data encoded using base64 encoding.

+The ^ character is the token type character for binary data encoded using UTF-8 encoding.

 ### Boolean
 A PDL boolean token represents a boolean PDL field which can be either null, true or false.
 So far there is no difference in how a boolean field is represented in PDL in the different syntax variances.
 Here are